RogerWisnes/DAT250_SoftwareTechnologyExperiments/dat250-expass4.md

 # DAT250: Software Technology Experiment Assignment 4
 ## Task statement:
 ### Introduction
 The goal of this assignment is to make initial experiments with REST APIs and the Spark/Java framework for implementing microservices.
-In this assignment, you will be using the following software technology:
+In this assignment, you will be using the following software technologies:
 - The Spark/Java framework: http://sparkjava.com
 - The Postman tool: https://www.postman.com
 - Swagger: https://swagger.io